 "What about my son," Greg said.
 Jake didn't look up.
 "He… he's seen far too much.
-His mother… no child should have to see that."
+His mother… No child should have to see that."

 "I concur," Alastair said.
 "Fortunately, I know someone who can help.
 Sylar."

 Sylar was not physically intimidating.
-Slim and scrawny, he barely reached Greg's shoulders, and was dressed in a dark suit and tie, a black fedora on his head like a character straight out of the 20s.
+Slim and scrawny, he barely reached Greg's shoulders, and was dressed in a dark suit and tie, a black fedora on his head like a mafioso straight out of the prohibition era.
 His hair was straw blond, almost white, and curled around his cheeks and neck.
 His skin was a nearly opaque, ashen color.
 His nose was small and pointed, his face round with jutting cheekbones that appeared more corpse-like than attractive, brows nearly invisible, lips wide and thin, curved into a lazy smile.
 But it was his eyes that chilled Jake to the bone - drooping and half-closed, but entirely black, with brilliant yellow irises and slit black pupils.
 Jake felt his father tense lightly.
 Sylar held out a hand and Greg hesitated before shaking it.
 Then Sylar's gaze turned on Jake and he kneeled.

 "Hey there, little fellow," he greeted, smiling crookedly and revealing a row of pearl-white teeth.
 "I'm going to make the bad memories go away, alright?"